How to Save on Wedding Catering Costs

 1. Differentiate A La Carte Vs. Catering Package

 Most wedding venues and caterers offer a complete package that includes the majority of your food and beverage needs.
 When you use these types of services, you save money by bundling everything together with the same vendor rather than buying each item piecemeal.
-However, some people fine an advantage by foregoing a package and purchasing their catering items on an la carte basis.
+However, some people find an advantage by foregoing a package and purchasing their catering items on an a la carte basis.
 This can be more cost-effective if you don’t need everything that the package provides and you instead just want certain parts of the services.

 In a standard wedding catering package, you’ll usually see some variation of the following offerings: